Major Car Insurance Discounts That Save You the Most Money

 Good Student Discount

-Full-time high school and college students under 25 who maintain a B average (3.0 GPA) or better can save 10-15% on car insurance.
-Requirements vary by insurer—some require students to be in the top 20% of their class or achieve high standardized test scores.
+Full-time high school and college students who maintain a B average (3.0 GPA) or better can save 5-25% on car insurance.
+Most insurers cap this discount for students under age 25, though age limits vary — Progressive cuts off at under 23, while Allstate and State Farm extend eligibility to age 25.
+Some insurers accept alternatives to GPA, such as Dean's List standing or being in the top 20% of your class.
 You'll need to provide proof such as transcripts, report cards, or honor roll certificates.
-This discount reflects statistics showing that students who excel academically tend to be more responsible behind the wheel.
-Learn more about teen driver insurance options.
+Learn more about teen driver insurance options and savings strategies.

 Defensive Driving Course Discount